-When she was a graduate student, Nergis developed a laser interferometer.
-This is a piece of equipment that was used to prove one of Albert Einstein's important predictions true.
-Thanks to the equipment that Nergis developed, scientists have a new way of understanding space and the universe, especially in relation to black holes.
+When she was a graduate student at Massachusetts Institute of Technology (MIT), Nergis developed a laser interferometer.
+Using this piece of equipment, Nergis and her team were the first people to detect gravitational waves.
+This proved one of Albert Einstein's important predictions about gravity and black holes to be correct.
+Being able to detect and understand gravitational waves has given scientists a new way of understanding space and the universe, especially in relation to black holes.

-In 2010 Nergis was awarded a MacArthur Fellowship, which is a prestigious grant given to people who will make significant advances in the world.
+In 2010 Nergis was awarded a MacArthur Fellowship, which is a prestigious grant given to exceptionally talented and creative individuals who will make significant advances in the world.

-Nergis is now a professor and she continues to research gravitational waves and to develop the instruments used to measure them.
+Nergis is now a professor at MIT and she continues to research gravitational waves and to develop the instruments used to measure them.
 She lives with her partner and their two sons.